top of page

 Miriam Morales has been teaching for 10 years and truly loves working with all students and encouraging them to develop...
 Read More

-JUAN DURAN CHANG
+JUAN CHANG

 Juan began studying piano and viola at the age of 4.
 He continued his piano studies at the Vicente Emilio Sojo Conservatory.
 Read More